joesan/plant-simulator-deployment/README.md

 ### plant-simulator-deployment

 This is the deployment / infrastructure project for the plant-simulator digital twin project that can be found [here](https://github.com/joesan/plant-simulator) in my repository.

-This project contains all it is necessary to run the [plant-simulator](https://github.com/joesan/plant-simulator) application in a kubernetes cluster in the [GitOps](gitops.tech) way!
+This project contains all it is necessary to run the [plant-simulator](https://github.com/joesan/plant-simulator) application in a kubernetes cluster - the [GitOps](gitops.tech) way!

 ![GitOps Workflow](https://github.com/joesan/plant-simulator-deployment/blob/master/GitOps_Workflow.JPG)